hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **2023-2033**: Construction of supporting infrastructure for carbon-negative agroforestry through three stages:

-- A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors).
+- A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors, and lights for plant germination).
 - A workshop with office space (1 person 8 hours per day).
-- A three season building (2 people, 24 hours, spring, summer, and fall).
+- A three season building for working (2 people, 24 hours, spring, summer, and fall).

 **OWNERS**